pallets-eco/flask-security/docs/customizing.rst

 The default implementation of ``MailUtil.send_mail`` uses Flask-Mail to create and send the message.
 By providing your own implementation, you can use any available python email handling package.

+Email subjects are by default localized - see above section on Localization to learn how to customize them.

 Emails with Celery
 ++++++++++++++++++